Multidimensional Sexual Self-Concept (MSSCQ-16)

 Sexual Agency -- sense of control and assertiveness around your own sexual needs.
 Higher scores mean more confidence in communicating what you want.

 Sexual Anxiety -- worry, tension, or discomfort related to sex.
 Higher scores mean more anxiety.
-Items in this dimension are reverse-scored, so low scores are the positive end.

 Reading Your Score